Indiana/Atlanta Preview for Eastern Conference Finals 2011

 Good luck to both teams and I hope all the fans enjoy the playoffs!!!

-Debbie Antonelli is one of the nation's most esteemed women's basketball analysts averaging 80 college basketball games a season, while working in the top five women's basketball conferences.
-She is widely considered an expert on women's basketball, both collegiate and professional.
+Debbie Antonelli is a basketball analyst averaging 80 college basketball games a season.
+She is considered an expert on women's basketball, both collegiate and professional.